OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 ### Container Sandboxing

 Container runtimes typically are permitted to make direct calls to the host kernel then the kernel interacts with hardware and devices to respond to the request.
-Cgroups and namespaces exist to give containers a certain amount of isolation but the still kernel presents a large attack surface area.
+Cgroups and namespaces exist to give containers a certain amount of isolation but the kernel still presents a large attack surface.
 Often times in multi-tenant and highly untrusted clusters an additional layer of sandboxing is required to ensure container breakout and kernel exploits are not present.
 Below we will explore a few OSS technologies that help further isolate running containers from the host kernel:

 - Kata Containers: Kata Containers is OSS project that uses stripped-down VMs to keep the resource footprint minimal and maximize performance to ultimately isolate containers further.
 - gVisor : gVisor is a more lightweight than a VM (even stripped down). gVisor is its own independent kernel written in Go to sit in the middle of a container and the host kernel.
 Strong sandbox. gVisor supports ~70% of the linux system calls from the container but ONLY uses about 20 system calls to the host kernel.